-The COVID-19 pandemic has had an adverse impact on global commercial activity, including the global transportation industry and its supply chain, and has contributed to significant volatility in the financial markets including, among other effects, a decline in the equity markets and reduced liquidity generally for many companies, including us.
-In light of the potential future disruption to our own business operations and those of our customers, suppliers and other third parties with whom we interact, we considered the impact of the COVID-19 pandemic on our business.
+The COVID-19 pandemic has had an adverse impact on global commercial activity, including the global transportation industry and our supply chain, and has contributed to significant volatility in the financial markets.
+In light of the current and potential future disruption to our own business operations and those of our customers, suppliers and other third parties with whom we do business, we considered the impact of the COVID-19 pandemic on our business.
 This analysis considered our business' resilience and continuity plans, financial modeling and stress testing of liquidity and financial resources.